ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 This is a general pattern here:

-* $(\infty,1)$-categorical notions -- and in particular [[quasi-category|quasi-categorical]] notions are _conceptually_ simple and lend themselves to the formulation and description of higher categorical situations;
+* $(\infty,1)$-categorical notions -- and in particular [[quasi-category|quasi-categorical]] notions -- are _conceptually_ simple and lend themselves to the formulation and description of higher categorical situations;

-* but for concrete constructions in terms of them there is a wealth of tools with different areas of applicability, many of which have been understood and developed as theories in their own right.
+* but for concrete constructions in terms of them there is a wealth of tools with different areas of applicability, many of which have been understood and developed as theories in their own right for a considerable time.